syncfusion/blazor-docs/src/gantt/gantt-chart/columns.md

 * Date
 * DateTime

-> If the `type` is not defined, it will be determined from the first record of the `DataSource`.
+> If the `GanttColumn.Type` is not defined, it will be determined from the first record of the `DataSource`.
-> In case if the first record of the `DataSource` is null/blank value for a column then it is necessary to define the `Type` for that column.
+> In case if the first record of the `DataSource` is null/blank value for a column then it is necessary to define the `GanttColumn.Type` for that column.

 <!-- Column Spanning